shwetharam0407/shwetharam0407.github.io/_pages/teaching.md

 - Supervising weekly labs
 - Grading lab reports, HWs and exams
-- Changing fuses when called for!
+- Debugging circuits and changing fuses when called for!

 ---